tdcosim/TDcoSim/README.md

 * Post-contingency analysis of faults involving DER
 * Study impact of DER interconnection standards

-***
-***Note:*** Energy storage based studies are currently possible for both QSTS and dynamics.
-However, dynamics T+D case has a caveat.
-In PSSE, the DER_A model can be used to model both generator type DERs and energy storage, the only difference in setup being a single flag to switch between the two.
-Since we are doing transient stability studies, it is not essential to model the energy storage SOC.
-Similar to what DER_A model does, the same approach can be used for T+D but it should be noted that we have not developed a separate energy storage model.
-***

 ## Links
 * Source Code Repository: https://github.com/tdcosim/TDcoSim